durandaltheta/cpp_template_workshop/lesson_2_basic_templates_part_2.md

 A call to `std::move()` will transform it's argument into an `rvalue` reference.
 A call to `std::forward<T>()` will instead *persist* the current value category of its argument, rather than allowing it to be blindly converted to an `lvalue` reference (this means that `rvalue`s will stay `rvalue`s and `lvalue`s will stay `lvalue`s).

 As stated previously, the double ampersand `&&` has a special meaning in templates. `&&` usage in a template means the template should accept *either* `lvalue`s or `rvalue`s.
+This version of `&&` is colloqually known as a [universal reference](https://isocpp.org/blog/2012/11/universal-references-in-c11-scott-meyers).
+A universal reference is a way of telling the compiler that your template accepts *some* kind of reference as an argument, but it needs to type deduce what that type of reference actually is when the template is invoked.

-When combined with `std::forward<T>()` you can allow the template to pass a reference without change to another function.
+When universal references are combined with `std::forward<T>()` you can allow the template to pass a reference without change to another function.
 Here's an example of forwarding an argument reference to an `std::string`'s assignment operator (which have different implementations for `rvalue`s and `lvalue`s!):
 ```
 #include <string>